tart-telescope/radio-imaging/README.md

 Radio Telescope Imaging using both tart_cargo and CASA in the stimela radio imaging environment.
 This material is focused on using data from the [TART radio telescope](https://tart.elec.ac.nz).

+## IMPORTANT: Activate the virtual environment

+First step that needs to be done only once:  (do it in the default directory /workspaces/radio-imaging)

+    source ./venv/bin/activate

 ## TART imaging basics

 This is a tutorial that uses tart_cargo to download some data and create images.
 Files for this tutorial belong in